Action Bias: Preferring Action Over Inaction

 Belief Bias: When People Rely on Beliefs Rather Than Logic

-The belief bias is a cognitive bias that causes people to over-rely on preexisting beliefs and knowledge when evaluating the conclusions of an argument, instead of properly considering the argument’s content and structure.
-Accordingly, the belief bias means that people tend to: Accept arguments that align with their preexisting beliefs, even if those arguments …
+The belief bias is a cognitive bias that causes people to over-rely on preexisting beliefs and knowledge when evaluating an argument, instead of properly considering the argument itself.
+Accordingly, the belief bias means that people tend to: Accept arguments that align with their preexisting beliefs, even if those arguments are weak, invalid, or unsound. …

 Read more